JulianOzelRose/TRIII-SaveEdit/README.md

 ## Reversing the save files
 Unlike Tomb Raider: Chronicles, the offsets in Tomb Raider III are different in each level.
-Another interesting difference is that instead of storing weapons on individual offsets, all weapons information are stored on a single offset, which I call ```weaponsConfigNum```.
+Another interesting difference is that instead of storing weapons on individual offsets, all weapons information is stored on a single offset, which I call ```weaponsConfigNum```.
 The only exception is the harpoon gun, which is stored on its own offset.
 The weapons configuration variable has a base number of 1, which indicates no weapons present in inventory.
 Each weapon adds a unique number to the variable.